NaailC/flask-project/README.md

 ## Python

 I will be coding my application to work using Python 3.9, as well as various plugins which will create, maintain and update the website.
+Python is a scripting language that is simple, easy to use, and effective with regards to what is required in the scope.

 ## Flask Framework